jonathanPhan17/bookmark-browser-link/README.md

 ## User stories

 ```
-As a student
+As a movie enthusiast
-I want to organize and prioritize information for my research
+I want to manage and prioritize my watchlist across various streaming platforms
-So that I can get a good grade
+So that I can easily decide what to watch next without switching between services.

-As a software developer
+As a researcher
-I want to save and prioritize my tutorial videos outside the browser
+I want to save and categorize important academic papers and articles
-So that I can focus on my work using just a few browser tabs
+So that I can quickly reference them when writing my thesis.

-As a Video Site (Netflix, Amazon Prime Video, HBO) subscriber
+As a cryptocurrency trader
-I want to prioritize my watchlist across subscription services
+I want to save and prioritize links to market analysis and news
-So that I know what to watch next
+So that I can make informed trading decisions quickly.

 ```